 - His or her overall health and medical history

 - How sick he or she is

 - How well your child can handle specific medicines, procedures, or therapies

 - How long the condition is expected to last

 - Your opinion or preference

-You may need to be rehydrated with fluids.
-Your healthcare provider may prescribe antibiotics to help you get better faster.
+Your child may need to be rehydrated with fluids.
+Your healthcare provider may prescribe antibiotics to help your child get better faster.

-What are the complications of cholera?If left untreated, the diarrhea from cholera can cause severe dehydration.
+What are the complications of cholera in a child?If left untreated, diarrhea from cholera can cause severe dehydration.
 That can lead to shock and even death.

-One of the best ways to prevent cholera is to wash your hands often.
+One of the best ways to prevent cholera is to wash your child's hands often.

 If you are traveling in an area where cholera is common, only use water that has been boiled or chemically disinfected for: